alimhdan/Sentiment_Analysis/README.md

      0.399   0.601

 # Random Forest
-In this project, I devided the dataset with proportion of 70% for train data and 30% for test data.
-Here are the results of performance Random Forest Classification:
+In this project, I divided the dataset with the proportion of 70% for train data and 30% for test data.
+Here are the results of the performance Random Forest Classification:

     Confusion Matrix and Statistics